JakeMakesStuff/website/src/pages/blog/neon.md

 **Legal disclosure:** My company (Web Scale Software Ltd) was paid by Neon to write this blog post.
 This is an advert.

-In this tutorial, we are going to build a basic notes application using a multi-tenant database architecture with Ruby on Rails.
+In this tutorial, we are going to build a basic notes application using a database-per-user database architecture with Ruby on Rails.
 This means that each user has their own database that can individually scale.

 ## Installation